quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

   from all server instances.
 That step updates the Acceptable Versions.

-Note that, during the update window, connections are vulnerable to downgrade attacks for partially-deployed versions.
+Note that, during the update window, connections are vulnerable to downgrade attacks for Acceptable Versions that are not Fully Deployed.
 This is because a client cannot distinguish such a downgrade attack from legitimate exchanges with both updated and non-updated server instances.